-Our total stock decreased \$5 thousand since December 31, 2017 to \$2.0 million at December 31, 2018 and decreased \$36 thousand since December 31, 2016.
-The decrease during 2018 was due to \$175 thousand of stock retirements, partially offset by \$170 thousand of stock issuances.
+Our total stock increased \$60 thousand since December 31, 2018, to \$2.0 million at December 31, 2019 and increased \$55 thousand since December 31, 2017.
+The increase during 2019 was due to \$215 thousand of stock issuances, partially offset by \$155 thousand of stock retirements.
 We require a stock investment for each borrower.
-We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
+We have a Borrower Level Stock Program, which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).